-1. What types of SEN does the school provide for? .4 2.
-Which staff will support my child, and what training have they had? .5 3.
-What should I do if I think my child has SEN? .6 4.
-How will the school know if my child needs SEN support? .6 5.
-How will I be involved in decisions made about my child's education? .7 6.
-How will my child be involved in decisions made about their education? .7 7.
-How will the school adapt its teaching for my child? .7 8.
-How will the school evaluate whether the support in place is helping my child? .9 9.
-How will the school resources be secured for my child? .9 10.
-How will the school make sure my child is included in activities alongside pupils who don't have SEND? .9 11.
-How does the school make sure the admissions process is fair for pupils with SEN or a disability?
+1. What types of SEN does the school provide for?
+4 2.
+Which staff will support my child, and what training have they had?
+5 3.
+What should I do if I think my child has SEN?
+4. How will the school know if my child needs SEN support?
+6 5.
+How will I be involved in decisions made about my child's education?
+7 6.
+How will my child be involved in decisions made about their education?
+7. How will the school adapt its teaching for my child?
+7 8.
+How will the school evaluate whether the support in place is helping my child?
+9 9.
+How will the school resources be secured for my child?
+9 10.
+How will the school make sure my child is included in activities alongside pupils wh 10 don't have SEND?
+9 11.
+How does the school make sure the admissions process is fair for pupils with SEN o r a disability?
 10 12.
 How does the school support pupils with disabilities?
 10 13.
 How will the school support my child's mental health and emotional and social development?
 10 14.
 What support will be available for my child as they transition between classes or settings or in preparing for adulthood?
-10 15.
+11 15.
 What support is in place for looked-after and previously looked-after children with SEN?
-16. What should I do if I have a complaint about my child's SEN support? .11 17.
-What support is available for me and my family? .11 18.
+11 16.
+What should I do if I have a complaint about my child's SEN support?
+11 17.
+What support is available for me and my family?
+11 18.
 School Characteristics and SEND Data Breakdown 12 19.
-Priorities for next year 15 20.
-Governor statement 15 21.
-Compliance 15 22.
-Glossary 16
+Priorities for next year 16 20.
+Governor statement 17 21.
+Compliance with statutory duties 17 22.
+Glossary 18